superseriousbusiness/gotosocial/README.md

 Proper documentation for running and maintaining GoToSocial will be forthcoming in the first release.

-For now (if you want to run it pre-alpha, like a beast), check out the [quick and dirty getting started guide](./GETTINGSTARTED.md).
+For now (if you want to run it pre-alpha, like a beast), check out the [quick and dirty getting started guide](https://docs.gotosocial.org/installation_guide/quick_and_dirty/).

 ## Contact

-For questions and comments, you can reach out to tobi on the Fediverse [here](https://ondergrond.org/@dumpsterqueer), mail [admin@gotosocial.org](mailto:admin@gotosocial.org), or [join our Matrix channel](https://matrix.to/#/#gotosocial:superseriousbusiness.org) at `#gotosocial:superseriousbusiness.org`.
+For questions and comments, you can [join our Matrix channel](https://matrix.to/#/#gotosocial:superseriousbusiness.org) at `#gotosocial:superseriousbusiness.org`.
+This is the quickest way to reach the devs.
+You can also mail [admin@gotosocial.org](mailto:admin@gotosocial.org).

 For bugs and feature requests, please check to see if there's [already an issue](https://github.com/superseriousbusiness/gotosocial/issues), and if not, open one or use one of the above channels to make a request (if you don't have a Github account).